HuzaifahP/hello-world/README.md

-# hello-world
+# hpatel202
-for school
+OPS435NAA
-i like hockey and hiking
+Huzaifah Patel - i like hockey and hiking